Why Study Astronomy Online with Swinburne University of Technology (SUT)?

 Top researchers and excellence in teaching

-Swinburne Astronomy Online (SAO) is a program run by the Centre for Astrophysics & Supercomputing within the Department of Physics & Astronomy at Swinburne University of Technology.
+Swinburne Astronomy Online (SAO) is a program run by the Centre for Astrophysics & Supercomputing (CAS) within the Department of Physics & Astronomy at Swinburne University of Technology.
 The Centre is one of Australia's largest astronomy teaching and research groups.
-Our instructors are research-active astronomers and sometimes include HiCi researchers (HiCi = High Citation) who have recently co-authored papers ranked in the top 1% by citations for their field and year, as well as astronomers listed in the top 2% of scientists globally.
-The Centre has routinely received a rating of 5 out of 5 ('well above world standard') for our research in Astronomical and Space Science in the Federal Government's `Excellence in Research Australia' exercise.
+You will be taught by research-active astronomers, which can include HiCi researchers (HiCi = High Citation) who have recently co-authored papers ranked in the top 1% by citations for their field and year, as well as astronomers listed in the top 2% of scientists globally.
+Furthermore, the 2023 Shaw Prize in Astronomy was shared by the former CAS Director, Matthew Bailes, who is the current Director of the Australian Research Council (ARC) Centre of Excellence for Gravitational Wave Discovery within CAS at Swinburne.
+Moreover, CAS has routinely received a rating of 5 out of 5 ('well above world standard') for our research in Astronomical and Space Science in the Federal Government's `Excellence in Research Australia' exercise.

 We are as excited and passionate about teaching as we are about research.
 SAO and SUT has received local and global recognition, including...